Revolugroup Canada Inc. Announces Change To Board Of Directors

-(MENAFN- GlobeNewsWire - Nasdaq) Vancouver, BC, Feb.
+(MENAFN- GlobeNewsWire - Nasdaq) VANCOUVER, British Columbia, Feb.
 14, 2024 (GLOBE NEWSWIRE) -- RevoluGROUP Canada Inc. (TSX-V: REVO), (Frankfurt: IJA2) (the“Company”) announces that Daniel Hernandez, Director of RevoluGROUP has decided to step down effective immediately, and is pleased to announce the appointment of Francisco José Moreno Balboa to the board of directors (the“Board”) of the Company, both effective February 12, 2024.

 Daniel Hernandez began as a highly valued corporate advisor in September 2017.
 Since November 2020, Mr. Hernandez has been an instrumental board member, bringing his expertise and guidance to the Company over the past three years.
 The board and Management extend their deepest gratitude to Daniel for his significant contributions in his previous executive management role.
 Due to the tremendous success of Daniel Hernandez's eSignus , a Company he cofounded, Daniel needs to dedicate increased focus in this role.
 Mr. Hernandez will continue to assist in the capacity of Advisor, specifically on the integration of the RevoluEX platform and integration of eSignus security technology for mobile or web applications.